 In WordPress, you definitely need a security plugin on service installed on your website.
 And that’s one of the many things 10Web includes in the package for free.
-But you also need security assurance from the hosting side.
+But it would help if you also had security assurance from the hosting side.

-Unlike shared hosting, cloud computing allows to host websites in separate virtual containers, and this eliminates the risk of one website affecting another.
+Unlike shared hosting, cloud computing allows hosting websites in separate virtual containers, eliminating the risk of one website affecting another.
 So there goes another point to hosting on a cloud.

 Your hosting package must also include an SSL certificate to enable HTTPS on your website.
 That’s a must if you want your visitors’ data transfer to be safely encrypted.

-You can buy and install a security certificate from a third party as well, but decent managed hosting providers offer the certificate in the package with one-click activation.
+You can buy and install a security certificate from a third party, but decent managed hosting providers offer the certificate in the package with one-click activation.